Hydraulic Press Channel: History

 The channel officially launched on 6 October 2015.
 Living in Tampere, Finland, Vuohensilta was inspired to create the Hydraulic Press Channel after discovering other YouTube channels committed to destroying objects, especially a channel called carsandwater, popular for videos of a man using a red-hot ball of nickel to melt various objects.
 Although Vuohensilta originally promised a new video every week, the channel became dormant after uploading a video on 31 October 2015 of him attempting unsuccessfully to fold a piece of paper more than seven times with the hydraulic press.
 The paper explosively collapsed into a brittle, stone-like material at the seventh fold.
 Thomas Amidon, a paper engineering professor at the State University of New York College of Environmental Science and Forestry, speculated in an interview with Popular Science that the cause of the explosion might have been the collapse of calcium carbonate within the paper, which had provided it with stiffness and opacity.

 Despite its dormancy, the channel received widespread attention in March 2016 after the paper video was submitted to the social news website Reddit and subsequently received more than two million views within 24 hours.
 Following its unexpected popularity, the channel began publishing videos again, with new videos typically receiving over a million views within days of their release.
 The channel's success allowed Vuohensilta to enter a deal with a 3D printing company and receive a 3D printer.
 Vuohensilta planned to first use the printer to make more sophisticated safety equipment, and then to allow people to send him "... earmarks of stuff that they want to be crushed, and then I can just print them out here and crush them and make the video."

 In June 2016, the channel was awarded with the silver YouTube Play Button, in commemoration for the channel reaching 100,000 subscribers.
-On June 20, 2016, the channel uploaded a video in which Vuohensilta attempts to crush the trophy using the press.
+On 20 June 2016, the channel uploaded a video in which Vuohensilta attempts to crush the trophy using the press.
 Already in June 2016, the channel reached its millionth subscriber, making them eligible for the gold Play Button.
 Vuohensilta considered acquiring a more powerful press to accommodate the achievement.

 The fourth most-viewed upload on the channel, with 24 million views as of June 2021, was produced in 2017 in partnership with 20th Century Fox to promote the then-upcoming film Logan, in which Vuohensilta tries to crush an "adamantium" bearing ball and then Wolverine's claws, both resulting in damage or destruction of the "hardened" pressing tool.

 Anni Vuohensilta took leave of the channel in 2021 due to burnout and mental health issues, as well as having lost interest.
 In December 2022, Lauri and Anni announced their amicable divorce.

+Since 2023, Lauri has run the channel with his new partner, Hanna Korpisaari.
+In 2025, during their 10 million subscription stream, they announced that they had married.